Decline and fall of Pedro II of Brazil: The last year

 Unlike Saraiva, Ouro Preto was a staunch monarchist who was determined to save the regime at any cost.
 His program of reforms was highly ambitious and aimed at resolving festering issues about which politicians had long been complaining.
 An item notably missing from his agenda was any move to address the military indiscipline and the urgent necessity of restoration of government authority over the corps.
 This would prove to be a fatal mistake.
 Among the reforms proposed were the expanding of voting rights by abolishing the income requisite, the end of lifelong senate tenures and, most important of all, increased decentralization which would turn the country into a full federation by allowing the election of town mayors and provincial presidents (governors).

 The end of slavery had resulted in an explicit shift of support to republicanism by rich and powerful coffee farmers who held great political, economic and social power in the country.
 The Republican faction also attracted others disaffected by the liberation of slaves, which they regarded as confiscation of their personal property.
-"Traditionalist to the core, long the backbone of the monarchism, they viewed the regent's action as the grossest betrayal of their long loyalty.
+"Traditionalists to the core, long the backbone of the monarchism, they viewed the regent's action as the grossest betrayal of their long loyalty.
 What attracted the planters to the republicanism beside its opposition to monarchy was the movement's promise of indemnification for the lost slaves […] Republicanism for this group was less a creed than a weapon."

 To avert a republican backlash, Ouro Preto exploited the ready credit available to Brazil as a result of its prosperity.
 He made available massive loans at favorable interest rates to plantation owners and lavishly granted titles and lesser honors to curry favor with influential political figures who had become disaffected.
 He also indirectly began to address the problem of the recalcitrant military by revitalizing the moribund National Guard, by then an entity which existed mostly only on paper.
 As the Count of Nioac, a noted politician, remarked: "I call your attention especially to the reorganization of the National Guard, in order to possess this force with which in past times the government suppressed military revolts.
 If we had had the National Guard reorganized, the Deodoros and other ignorant military men would have been quiet."
 Pedro II also asked Salvador Mendonça, who was leaving to the U.S. to represent Brazil at the First International Conference of American States, to carefully study the U.S. Supreme Court with the goal of creating a similar tribunal in Brazil and transferring his constitutional prerogatives to it.
 This would have made the monarch a mere figurehead.
 It is not known if he intended to constrain his daughter's powers as empress and make her thus more palatable to the politicians, or whether he had something else in mind.